Daspletosaurus: Assigned species

 Over the years, various additional species have been assigned to the genus Daspletosaurus.
 Though some have been designated as Daspletosaurus spp, this does not imply that they all represent the same species.

 Along with the holotype, Russell designated a specimen collected by Barnum Brown in 1913 as the paratype of D. torosus.
 This specimen (AMNH 5438) consists of parts of the hindleg, the pelvis, and some of its associated vertebrae.
 It was discovered in the Dinosaur Park Formation in Alberta.
 The Dinosaur Park Formation was formerly known as the Upper Oldman Formation and dates back to the middle Campanian, between 76.5 and 74.8 million years ago.
 Daspletosaurus fossils are known specifically from the middle to upper section of the formation, between 75.6 and 75.0 million years ago.
 In 1914, Brown collected a nearly complete skeleton and skull; forty years later his American Museum of Natural History sold this specimen to the Field Museum of Natural History in Chicago.
 It was mounted for display in Chicago and labeled as Albertosaurus libratus for many years, but after several skull features were later found to be modeled in plaster, including most of the teeth, the specimen (FMNH PR308) was reassigned to Daspletosaurus torosus by Thomas Carr in 1999.
 A total of eight specimens have been collected from the Dinosaur Park Formation over the years since, most of them within the boundaries of Dinosaur Provincial Park.
 Phil Currie believes that the Dinosaur Park specimens represent a new species of Daspletosaurus, distinguished by certain features of the skull.
 Pictures of this new species have been published, but it still awaits a name and full description in print.
+In 2024, Warshaw and colleagues suggested that the Dinosaur Park specimens likely belong to D. wilsoni.
+In 2025, Coppock and colleagues referred the Dinosaur Park Formation specimen CMN 350, a partial skull and skeleton with left dentary (TMP 2010.121.0001), to D. horneri.

 A new tyrannosaurid specimen (OMNH 10131), including skull fragments, ribs, and parts of the hindlimb, was reported from New Mexico in 1990 and assigned to the now-defunct genus Aublysodon.
 Many later authors have reassigned this specimen, along with a few others from New Mexico, to yet another unnamed species of Daspletosaurus.
 However, research published in 2010 showed that this species, from the Hunter Wash Member of the Kirtland Formation, is actually a more primitive tyrannosauroid, and was classified in the genus Bistahieversor.